 Planning a vacation to Puerto Rico?
-The small U.S. territory is filled with gorgeous views, a grand culture to explore and never-ending excitement.
+The small US territory is filled with gorgeous views, a grand culture to explore and never-ending excitement (don't miss the vibrant Puerto Rico nightlife).
 You'll need to know where to go and what to do at this island paradise to make your trip unforgettable.

 Here’s a quick list of the 10 best places to visit in Puerto Rico.